Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsubsection{Comparison with other methods}

-In this section, we evaluate the performance of the proposed GLCNet on the remote sensing semantic segmentation task with limited annotations on multiple datasets, comparing with other self-supervised learning method, ImageNet pre-training and random initialization method.
-The amount of data used for self-supervised pre-training on each dataset is shown in \cref{tab:dataset}, and 1\% of the amount of self-supervised data is used for fine-tuning.
-From the results in \cref{tab:ex1}, we can find that our proposed GLCNet method brings great improvements on all datasets compared to not using any pre-training strategy.
-At the same time, we also find that different self-supervised methods have a significant impact on the results, and inappropriate self-supervised methods even having a negative impact, while our method achieves state-of-the-art results.
-As illustrated in \cref{fig:vis_result}, we also show some visualization results, where our method is relatively better overall.
-Meanwhile, in order to measure whether our method has advantages in each category, we calculate the single-class accuracy, and the results are shown in \cref{fig:single_class_result}, where it can be found that our method achieves superior results in most classes compared to other self-supervised methods on multiple datasets.
+In this section, we evaluate the performance of the proposed GLCNet on the RSI semantic segmentation task with limited annotations on multiple datasets and compare it with other self-supervised learning methods, ImageNet pre-training method, and random initialization method.
+The amount of data used for self-supervised pre-training on each dataset is shown in Table \ref{tab:dataset}, and 1\% of the amount of self-supervised data is used for fine-tuning.
+From the results in Table \ref{tab:ex1}, we find that our proposed GLCNet method greatly improves all datasets when compared to not implementing any pre-training strategy.
+At the same time, we find that the performance of different self-supervised methods is quite different, and inappropriate self-supervised methods have a negative impact, while our method achieves state-of-the-art results.
+As illustrated in Fig. \ref{fig:vis_result}, we also show some visualization results, where our method's performance is relatively better overall.
+Meanwhile, to measure whether our method has advantages in each category, we calculate the single-class accuracy, the results of which are shown in Fig. \ref{fig:single_class_result}.
+From Fig. \ref{fig:single_class_result}, we find that our method achieves superior results in most classes compared to other self-supervised methods on multiple datasets.